Molecular rotors for in situ local viscosity mapping in microfluidic chips: Discussion

 \subsection{Effective diffusion coefficient in the simple Y-mixer}

-In order to assess the validity of the viscosity measurements, it is possible to analyze viscosity maps in further details to compare with a model from the literature.~\cite{Salmon2005,Dambrine2009,Salmon2007} From experimental viscosity maps at different positions $x$ in the channel, transverse viscosity profiles $\eta(y)$ can first be extracted, with $y \in [0,w]$ corresponding to the coordinate perpendicular to the flow direction.
+In order to assess the validity of the viscosity measurements, it is possible to analyze viscosity maps of the simple co-flow, displayed in Fig.~\ref{fig:visco_map_CF_all} in further details.
+In this situation, it is indeed possible to compare the results with a model from the literature.~\cite{Salmon2005,Dambrine2009,Salmon2007}

+From experimental viscosity maps at different positions $x$ in the channel, transverse viscosity profiles $\eta(y)$ can first be extracted, with $y \in [0,w]$ corresponding to the coordinate perpendicular to the flow direction.
 As diffusion is slow enough, profiles on a single picture do not significantly evolve with $x$: profiles were thus averaged in all pictures to minimize noise level.
 The results are displayed in Figure~\ref{Visco_Profile_CF1}.

 With these profiles, the evolution of viscosity across the channel can be observed more clearly, and in particular the widening of the interdiffusion layer along the channel.
 This situation of diffusive mixing in a microfluidic co-flow can be modeled by an advection-diffusion problem.
 In the case of an infinitely wide channel, analytical solutions have been obtained for the volume fraction $\phi$ of glycerol~\cite{Salmon2007}: